Christchurch Garden City Trust presents

 18.02.12.
 Post quake, Hearts for Christchurch, Canterbury Museum, Rolleston Ave

-Part of the heart room: sectioned off with flowers & monarch butterflies.
-Four days later the monarch butterflies were released at the 22.02.11 Killer Quake memorial service, Hagley Park.
+Part of the hearts-room was sectioned off with flowers & monarch butterflies.
+Four days later the monarch butterflies were released at the 22 February 2011 Quake memorial-service in Hagley Park.

 18.02.12.
 Canterbury Museum, Rolleston Ave: Monarch butterflies for 22.02.11 quake anniversary, memorial service, Hagley Park

-Wed 22.02.12, 8.30am.
-Watched a live TV broadcast of the Feb 22 Killer Quake, memorial service in Latimer Sq.
-Dignitaries sat on stage: Old Maori leader with a stick, Governor General, mayor, National Leader, Labour Leader, Anglican bishop, Muslim priest, Rabbi, 2 Asian priests, all dressed like peacocks, all speechifying except the GG.
-Some interpretation by 2 hand-waving, deaf-interpreters.
+Wednesday 22.02.12, 8.30am.
+We watched a live TV broadcast of the 22 February 2011 Quake memorial-service in Latimer Sq.
+Dignitaries sat on stage: Old Maori leader with a stick, Governor General, mayor, National party Leader, Labour party Leader, Anglican bishop, Muslim priest, Rabbi, two Asian priests, all dressed-up, all speechifying except the GG.
+There was some deaf-interpretation by two hand-waving interpreters.
 Four high school girls sang.
-The staged service ended with a seated military band playing, accompanied by a male soloist, military dressed in red coats.
-The whole lot, including a small standing crowd, surrounded by cops.
+The staged-service ended with a military-band accompanied by a male soloist.
+The band was dressed in red-coats.
+The whole lot, including a small standing crowd were surrounded by cops.

-Over quake years people contacted me personally, or via blog comments & emails, giving feedback.
-Some asked for permission to use my blog pics, for post quake fundraisers; proposed Avon River Park; queries about damaged bldgs; for Council planning of suburban shop rebuilds; Regional Council quake safety planning.
+Over quake-years people contacted me personally or via blog comments & emails giving feedback.
+Some asked for permission to use my blog pics for post-quake fundraisers; for a proposed Avon River Park; or queries about ruined-buildings; or for Council planning of suburban shop rebuilds; or for Regional Council quake-safety planning.
 A Canadian school teacher used my blog posts for classroom activities.
-Other pic use: university theses, MAs & Phds; journalist information; quake archeology research; quake mapping research; engineering, quake flooding research; protest organizers; journal publications.
+Other pic use: local university theses, MAs & Phds; local journalist information; a German professor's quake-archeology research; a local professor's quake-mapping research; an American engineer's quake-flooding research; a local professor's protest record; journal publications.

 22.02.12.
 Quake anniversary flowers on bench, Avon River, Avonside Dr, nr Bowie Pl